The Festival Orchestra

 Fridays at 7PM & Saturdays at 5PM

 Before each Friday and Saturday Festival Orchestra concert, Festival Musicians and other experts present educational introductions to the evening’s performance.
-Learn before you listen, with lectures beginning at 7PM on Fridays and 5PM on Saturdays in the Barbara Furrer Goodman Memorial Garden near Walk Festival Hall’s north entrance.
+Learn before you listen, with lectures on Fridays at 7PM and Saturdays 5PM in the Barbara Furrer Goodman Memorial Garden near Walk Festival Hall’s north entrance.
 Free with admission to the evening’s concert.

 Weekly at 8PM

 Diverse musical genres converge during GTMF Presents recitals!
 Featuring leading musicians from jazz, classical, and musical theatre, the series celebrates an eclectic mix of musical styles and the unbounded virtuosity of featured artists.

 Pictured: GTMF Presents Vocalist Kristin Chenoweth on August 15.

 Tuesdays at 6PM & Thursdays at 8PM